OCA/delivery-carrier/delivery_ups_oca/readme/CONFIGURE.md

     Select the `ups` delivery type and check the "Cash on Delivery" checkbox under the "UPS" tab.
 It is required to select the "UPS COD Funds Code" when the "Cash on Delivery" option is selected.
+5. The "Negotiated Rates" checkbox is enabled by default.
+When checked, UPS will use your account's negotiated rates for shipping cost calculations.
+If your UPS account does not have negotiated rates, you should uncheck this option.
-5. To enable insurance for your shipments, set the "Declared Value (%)" field in the "Insurance" section of the UPS tab.
+6. To enable insurance for your shipments, set the "Declared Value (%)" field in the "Insurance" section of the UPS tab.
 This percentage will be applied to the total value of the picking to determine the insurance amount.
 Set to 0 to disable insurance.
 6. For paperless invoice functionality, configure the "Automatically send paperless invoice"